 Scott McKeon came up with his big idea while doing something every uni student in the world is well practiced in: procrastinating.
 While frantically toggling between windows, putting the finish touches on an assignment for the Sydney School of Entrepreneurship, his groupmate and now cofounder Will Scuderi bemoaned a lack of a second screen on their laptops.

-Fast forward a year and Scott, Will and third cofounder Matt Childs are on the verge of launching a global Kickstarter campaign for their company Espresso Displays, selling a second screen that could improve the lives of millions of knowledge workers around the world.
+Fast forward a year and Scott, Will and third cofounder Matt Childs have launched a global Kickstarter campaign for their company Espresso Displays, selling a second screen that could improve the lives of millions of knowledge workers around the world.

 The pitch for Espresso Displays is simple.
 It’s your office in a bag, a workspace you can take anywhere and plug in when you need it.
 And it’ll work with anything USB-C enabled – a phone, a laptop, a tablet.
 “It has so many uses,” says Scott.
 “You can turn your phone into a tablet or your MacBook into a touch screen for a fraction of the price it would cost you to buy those products outright.”

 Getting from classroom to a customer-ready product has involved a year-long deep dive into the startup hustle.

 After graduating from UTS and returning from Nepal, where he was working with Australian social enterprise Unbound on community infrastructure projects, he moved in with co-founder Will so they could work closely on the business.

 Scott says their share house in North Sydney resembles an updated version of the stereotypical founders’ garage.
 “There are 3D printers, computers running, cables and wires everywhere.
 It’s pretty fun,” he laughs.